zuazo/owncloud-cookbook/README.md

 )
 ```

-## Custom SSL Certificate
+## The HTTPS Certificate

-OwnCloud will accept SSL requests when `node['owncloud']['ssl']` is set to `true`.
+OwnCloud will accept HTTPS requests when `node['owncloud']['ssl']` is set to `true`.
 By default the cookbook will create a self-signed certificate, but a custom one can also be used.

 The custom certificate can be read from several sources: